Fullbust505/CDataFrame/README.md

 ### Raphaël

-Added switch case in the "insert_value" function to sort the value's location according to it's type Added an if statement in "create_column" to verify if the value has an index or a memory allocated
+Added a "display_value" and "print_column" function using the "convert_value" to print the value int the needed type